 A History Buff’s Travel Guide to Rome’s Exclusive Super Sites

-Learn about the super sites of Rome, special accesses to the Roman Forum to see the House of Augustus, and Palatine Hill Museum
+Learn about the super sites of Rome, giving special access to see the House of Augustus, Domus Tiberiana and Santa Maria Antiqua

 20 December 2024